opentensor/bittensor/README.md

 </div>

 Bittensor is a intelligence market that enables individuals to monetize intelligence production from any computer anywhere in the world.
 Bittensor uses a decentralized incentive mechanism which ensures currency inflation is distributed to peers which add value to the network.
 Consumers stake this currency to gain access to this knowledge.
-The network is collectively-run, open-source, open-access, and decentralized.
+The network is collectively-run, open-source, and open-access.
 For more info, read our [paper](https://uploads-ssl.webflow.com/5cfe9427d35b15fd0afc4687/6021920718efe27873351f68_bittensor.pdf).

 ## Install